joaopulsz/cs50ai-coursenotes/knowledge/notes.md

 - Transition model: new knowledge base after inference
 - Goal test: checking whether the statement that we are trying to prove is in the KB
 - Path cost function: the number of steps in the proof

+## Resolution

+A powerful inference rule that states that if one of two atomic propositions in an Or proposition is false, the other has to be true.

+It relies on **Complementary Literals**, two of the same atomic propositions where one is negated and the other is not, such as P and ¬P. Complementary literals allow us to generate new sentences through inferences by resolution.
+Thus, inference algorithms locate complementary literals to generate new knowledge.

+A **Clause** is a disjunction of literals (a propositional symbol or a negation of a propositional symbol, such as P, ¬P).
+A **disjunction** consists of propositions that are connected with an Or logical connective (P ∨ Q ∨ R).
+A **conjunction**, on the other hand, consists of propositions that are connected with an And logical connective (P ∧ Q ∧ R).
+Clauses allow us to convert any logical statement into a **Conjunctive Normal Form (CNF)**, which is a conjunction of clauses, for example: (A ∨ B ∨ C) ∧ (D ∨ ¬E) ∧ (F ∨ G).

+Steps in Conversion of Propositions to Conjunctive Normal Form:
+- Eliminate biconditionals: turn (α ↔ β) into (α → β) ∧ (β → α).
+- Eliminate implications: turn (α → β) into ¬α ∨ β.
+- Move negation inwards until only literals are being negated (and not clauses), using De Morgan’s Laws: turn ¬(α ∧ β) into ¬α ∨ ¬β

+Here’s an example of converting (P ∨ Q) → R to Conjunctive Normal Form:
+- (P ∨ Q) → R
+- ¬(P ∨ Q) ∨ R /Eliminate implication
+- (¬P ∧ ¬Q) ∨ R /De Morgan’s Law
+- (¬P ∨ R) ∧ (¬Q ∨ R) /Distributive Law

+Resolving a literal and its negation, i.e. ¬P and P, gives the empty clause ().
+The empty clause is always false, and this makes sense because it is impossible that both P and ¬P are true.
+This fact is used by the resolution algorithm.

+To determine if KB ⊨ α:
+- Check: is (KB ∧ ¬α) a contradiction?
+- If so, then KB ⊨ α.
+- Otherwise, no entailment.

+Proof by contradiction is a tool used often in computer science.
+If our knowledge base is true, and it contradicts ¬α, it means that ¬α is false, and, therefore, α must be true.
+More technically, the algorithm would perform the following actions:

+To determine if KB ⊨ α:
+- Convert (KB ∧ ¬α) to Conjunctive Normal Form.
+- Keep checking to see if we can use resolution to produce a new clause.
+- If we ever produce the empty clause (equivalent to False), congratulations!
+We have arrived at a contradiction, thus proving that KB ⊨ α.
+- However, if contradiction is not achieved and no more clauses can be inferred, there is no entailment.

+Here is an example that illustrates how this algorithm might work:
+- Does (A ∨ B) ∧ (¬B ∨ C) ∧ (¬C) entail A?
+- First, to prove by contradiction, we assume that A is false.
+Thus, we arrive at (A ∨ B) ∧ (¬B ∨ C) ∧ (¬C) ∧ (¬A).
+- Now, we can start generating new information.
+Since we know that C is false (¬C), the only way (¬B ∨ C) can be true is if B is false, too.
+Thus, we can add (¬B) to our KB.
+- Next, since we know (¬B), the only way (A ∨ B) can be true is if A is true.
+Thus, we can add (A) to our KB.
+- Now our KB has two complementary literals, (A) and (¬A).
+We resolve them, arriving at the empty set, ().
+The empty set is false by definition, so we have arrived at a contradiction.